Living Heritage Koslanda

 Living Heritage Koslanda consists of a central reception area, with three open-sided, roofed houses, known as Ambalamas, for relaxing and dining.
-The four villas each are furnished with tasteful antiques and have a private courtyard, outdoor Jacuzzi and hot water garden shower.
+There are a total of six rooms at the hotel, each furnished with tasteful antiques and have a private courtyard, outdoor Jacuzzi and hot water garden shower.

 There is a beautiful infinity swimming pool looking out over amazing views with all the convenience of changing rooms, a bar and barbecue area.
 For the more adventurous there is also a waterfall with three natural pools suitable for swimming, which is a 45-minute hike through the forest to reach.

-A plentiful breakfast including fruits and traditional Sri Lankan dishes such as hoppers are served each morning, and lunch is also included in the room rate.
-The Sri Lankan chief chef is UK trained and has adapted the menu to give traditional recipes a contemporary twist.
+For guests wishing to dine at the hotel, the food is delicious and there are plenty of Sri Lankan dishes on offer including hoppers for breakfast.
+The Sri Lankan chef is UK trained and has adapted the menu to give traditional recipes a contemporary twist.

 Living Heritage Koslanda is ideally located to link, in manageable journeys, Kandy and the tea country with the attractions of the south such as Yala National Park, Uda Walawe and the south west beaches.

+There are a total of six rooms and suites at Living Heritage Koslanda.
 Three suites all linked by a veranda are located on higher ground overlooking the central dining and relaxation Ambalama and have wonderful views of the surrounding hills.
-Each of the three suites has a private courtyard with TV, sound system and WiFi, outdoor jacuzzi and hot water garden shower.
+Each has a private courtyard with TV, sound system and WiFi, outdoor jacuzzi and hot water garden shower.
 The fourth suite is located away from the main building in its own cottage or gatehouse that allows a great deal of privacy; it is referred to as the deluxe room.
-The rooms are spacious, with an Emperor-sized bed and luxurious en-suite bathroom.
 There is one Deluxe room category situated in the gatehouse which makes for a beautiful hideaway, with more privacy but forfeits the views.
 It has a double bedroom, en-suite bathroom and private garden and its own Ambalama in the garden for relaxing.
+Finally, there are also two Forest Pavilion rooms cantilevered out over the treetops, ideal for anyone wanting something a little different.
+Theses two rooms are bamboo-lined and feature open-air bathrooms.